eclipse-csi/otterdog/README.md

 6. (optional) run the `plan` operation to see which changes would be applied taking the current live configuration into account
 7. (regular) run the `apply` operation to actually apply the changes (also runs `validate` and `plan`, so steps 6 & 7 are redundant)
 8. (regular) push the local configuration to the config repo using the `push-config` operation

+> ![NOTE]
+> It is not mandatory to store the configuration in the remote config repository (`<org>/.otterdog` by default).
+> It could be stored anywhere else, however the operations `fetch-config` and `push-config` expect this repository to exist
+> to function properly.